Dynamic Zoom Simulations of structure formation beyond standard cosmology: Introduction

-Moreover, the typical simulation output format (a so-called ``snapshot'' of the whole volume at fixed cosmic time) does not reflect the survey view of the Universe, as in the latter we receive information from different cosmic times due to the finite value of the speed of light.
-While a combination of snapshots can mimic this lightcone-like representation -- for instance through a piecewise-constant approximation between snapshots adjacent in time -- this approach still requires to save to disk and post-process a substantial volume of data, as snapshots can weigh several terabytes each in the most expensive simulations.
-Therefore, simulations have recently started to switch to an on-the-fly lightcone output approach, either by saving particles in thin shells with radius equal to the light-travel distance $R_{lc}$ \citep{evrard_galaxy_2002, fosalba_onion_2008, potter_pkdgrav3_2017}, or with more sophisticated lightcone-crossing interpolations of individual particles \citep{springel_simulating_2021}.
-These on-the-fly techniques eliminate the need for a large amount of ``traditional'' snapshots for large simulations, with the main output now being the lightcone-like one (a few snapshots might still be saved at representative redshifts for further analysis, e.g.,\ on 3D clustering).
-However, the lightcone output approach does not mitigate the intensive use of computational resources required in modern large-scale cosmological simulations.
+Moreover, the typical simulation output format (a so-called snapshot of the whole volume at a fixed cosmic time) does not reflect the survey view of the Universe, as in the latter we receive information from different cosmic times due to the finite value of the speed of light.
+While a combination of snapshots can mimic this light-cone-like representation -- for instance through a piecewise-constant approximation between snapshots adjacent in time -- this approach still requires us to save to disk and post-process a substantial volume of data, as snapshots can weigh several terabytes each in the most expensive simulations.
+Therefore, simulations have recently started to switch to an on-the-fly light-cone-output approach, either by saving particles in thin shells with a radius equal to the light-travel distance, $R_{lc}$, \citep{evrard_galaxy_2002, fosalba_onion_2008, potter_pkdgrav3_2017}, or with more sophisticated light-cone-crossing interpolations of individual particles \citep{springel_simulating_2021}.
+These on-the-fly techniques eliminate the need for a large amount of ``traditional'' snapshots for large simulations, with the main output now being the light-cone-like one (a few snapshots might still be saved at representative redshifts for further analysis, e.g.,\ on 3D clustering).
+However, the light-cone-output approach does not mitigate the intensive use of computational resources required in modern large-scale cosmological simulations.